KeesCBakker/dependency-injection-with-ioptions-in-console-apps-in-net/5.roman-numerals/README.md

 # Roman Numerals
-Parsing Romand Numerals in C# is a good way to explore (implicit) operator overloading.
+Parsing Roman Numerals in C# is a good way to explore (implicit) operator overloading.

 More information can be found in these blogs: